Tony-gh123/Tony-gh123/README.md

 Someone who's trying to make sense of reality and the philosophy of good and evil.

-... currently working on a Machine Learning predictions :)!
+... currently working on ML projects!

 Feel free to email me at 📧 ayeraldo.guillen@gmail.com if you have any questions.